sysPass/syspass-decrypter/README.md

 #### Global Options

 * `--xmlpath` Set the XML file path
+* `--export` export to JSON and CSV to the root path
 * `--password` Set the password for the encrypted XML (it will be asked if not set)
 * `--masterPassword` Set the master password for decrypting the accounts' password (it will be asked if not set)
 * `--wide=[yes|no]` Do not truncate text fields